How many minutes per pound will it take to smoke a pork shoulder at 200 degrees? Is 200 degrees hot enough, and what's a good wood to use for smoking?

-We started our smoker and when we went to bed it was at 100 degrees at midnight and at 6 am the smoker shout off and was at 90.
+We started our smoker and when we went to bed at midnight it was at 100 degrees.
+At 6 am the smoker shut off and was at 90°.
 We continued to smoke it.
 Will it be safe to eat?
 Thanks

 by: Ben Molloy

-I only apply smoke to shoulder/butt for the first 4 hours or so...after that it doesn't do much good other than dry it out.
+I only apply smoke to shoulders and pork butt for the first 4 hours or so... after that it doesn't do much good other than dry it out.
 Try this rub and mop:

 Pork Shoulder Smoking Time

 Whole pork shoulders take a long, long time to smoke.
 So long that recipes don't give minutes per pound in the directions, but give the average cooking time in hours per pound.

 With a smoker operating at 225-250° Fahrenheit, it can take from one hour per pound (if you're lucky) to one and one-half hours per pound to cook, and maybe even longer depending on the size and fat content of the shoulder.

 When the pork shoulder reaches about 190°F, start checking it for tenderness with a fork.
 Poke it in the meat and give it a twist.
 That way you'll know exactly when it's done enough to shred.

 If you'll be smoking your pork shoulder at 200°F, it could take an awful long time to smoke, maybe 2 or more hours per pound.
 If at all possible, smoke your shoulder at a higher temperature, around 220 degrees.

 By wrapping the shoulder in aluminum foil after the first few hours of smoking, the cooking time can be reduced.
 But this method also has it's drawbacks.
 Normally, when a shoulder is smoked without using foil, an outer crust forms.
 This crust is called the "bark" and is quite tasty.